PiWebswiss/raspberry_PI5_hailo/Web_app/README.md

 I'm building a user-friendly, real-time video loop web application called **`Web_app`**, which performs object detection using a Hailo model on a Raspberry Pi 5.

-It uses a **WebRTC-based** stream to send video frames from the user to the server and back.
-WebRTC (~50 ms latency) is much faster than WebSocket-based solutions (~150 ms).

-I load all model, compiled for the Hailo-8L accelerator, using the [DeGirum SDK](https://github.com/DeGirum/hailo_examples).
+I load all models, compiled for the Hailo-8L accelerator, using the [DeGirum SDK](https://github.com/DeGirum/hailo_examples).

 **In brief:**
 The browser capture camera frames and streams them to the server using WebRTC.
 The server runs object detection and streams the annotated video back to the user.